 What Does a Ransomware Attack Look Like?

 Ransomware can be installed without your consent in a variety of ways.
 Among the most common is through an email attachment that at first appears legitimate.
-For example, you may get an email that’s supposedly from your mother, your son, your spouse, a co-worker, or an old friend of yours.
-If you open the attachment, the software may be installed on your system.
+For example, you may get an email that’s supposedly from a family member, old friend, co-worker, client, or even the CEO of your company.
+But when you try to open the attachment, the malicious software is then installed on your system.

-The attackers will demand payment in bitcoin, a kind of digital currency, and you’ll be given a short timeframe to make the payment.
+The attackers will demand payment in bitcoin, a kind of digital currency, and you’ll be given a short time frame to make the payment.
 In doing so, the attackers are trying to rush you, to throw your rational thinking out the window so that you’re more likely to pay.
-But you shouldn’t make the payment.
+But you should never make a ransom payment.

 What Should I do if I Fall Victim to Ransomware?

 The problem with paying the ransom is two-fold.
 Firstly, by paying, you are perpetuating this kind of crime.
-When ransomware works for criminals, they are more likely to continue doing it to other people.
-If they stop getting paid, they’ll stop taking the risk.
+When ransomware works for criminals, they are more likely to continue using it to attack other people.

 Secondly, sometimes the attackers never decrypt your files.
-They take your money and run, so to speak, leaving you out perhaps a few hundred dollars, or in some cases thousands of dollars, and still with a useless system.
+They take your money and run, so to speak, taking your money and leaving you to deal with a useless system.

 The first thing you should do if you fall victim to a ransomware attack is take a breath and relax.
 It may sound counter intuitive, but you have to remain calm and keep thinking rationally.
 This is not the sort of problem you can handle with rash action.
 If the attack affects a work device and/or your coworkers, notify your supervisor and all those affected immediately.
 Then, if you can, walk away from your computer for a little while to gather your thoughts.